twk6809/ARISS-Clock/README.md

 * To see what the clock looks like, see the `Screenshots` folder.
 * To get started, click on the green `<> Code` button and choose `Download Zip`.
 * All the needed files are in the `ARISS_Clock_V1.01` folder.
-* Read the README file for futher instructions.
+* Read the `README` file for futher instructions.
-* Don't forget to install the the two font files (`.ttf`) if they are not on your system.
+* **Don't forget to install the the two font files (`.ttf`) if they are not on your system.**
+  This makes sure the numbers are properly aligned in columns.
+See sample image below.
 * Edit the `ARISS_Clock_config.txt` file with your local AOS and LOS times.
 * There is an `.exe` file for Windows.
 * Otherwise to run the Python script, you will need to have `Python 3.x`